Autumn Weekends Are Coming!

 At the time of writing, Starbucks haven’t yet launched their autumn drinks range in the UK, but everyone’s favourite baker, Greggs, have just dropped theirs.
 So off you go and get your first taste of autumn coffee.

-I’m afraid I’m not a PSL fan, but I do usually wait to see what other seasonal drinks are on the menu.
+I’m afraid I’m not a PSL fan, but I do usually look to see what other seasonal drinks are on the menu.
 Costa’s Bonfire Hot Chocolate has been the winner in previous years!

 11 Lean In To Back To School Season

-If you get all the feels about back-to-school and find yourself caught up in nostalgia and that lovely feeling of new beginnings, then embrace it!
+If you get all the feels about back-to-school and find yourself caught up in nostalgia and that lovely feeling of new beginnings, then it’s definitely time to embrace it.

 Do something for yourself this back-to-school season.
 Learn something new.
-Sign up for a course.
+Take up a new hobby.
+Sign up for a class or an online course.
 (You could always buy yourself some new stationery or a new backpack to go with it.
 Optional, but fun.)

 12 Make an Autumn Playlist